GabeBullerman/ComS-309-Dashboard-Public/README.md

 - Check DB is reachable

 **All data disappears after ~15 minutes / "Could not identify current user"**
-- JWT access tokens expire after 15 min; the backend refresh endpoint requires a valid cookie
+- JWT access tokens expire after 15 min; refresh tokens are stored in AsyncStorage and sent as JSON body on refresh
-- Fix: ensure the latest backend is deployed (the refresh endpoint null-checks cookies)
+- Fix: ensure the latest backend is deployed and both `accessToken` + `refreshToken` are returned from `/api/auth/login`
-- Workaround: log out and log back in to get a fresh token
+- Workaround: log out and log back in to get a fresh token pair

 **Frontend 403 errors after inactivity**
 - Token expired and refresh failed — log out and log back in
-- Check the backend is running and reachable
+- Check the backend is running and reachable at port 8080

 **Demo/weekly performance not saving**
 - Ensure `demo_number` and `week_start_date` columns exist in the DB (added by Hibernate on startup)